Tennessee Supreme Court Rule 7, Sections 10.04 and 10.07 – Supervised Practice and Practice Pending Admission

 Tennessee Supreme Court Rule 7 includes provisions for recent law school graduates and for applicants licensed in another U.S. jurisdiction to practice under certain conditions upon submission of an Application to Tennessee for Admission by Examination, by Re-Examination, or by UBE Score Transfer.

-FOR LAW SCHOOL GRADUATES NOT LICENSED IN ANY U.S. JURISDICTION: TENN.
+REQUIREMENTS AND REGISTRATION PROCESS FOR LAW SCHOOL GRADUATES NOT LICENSED IN ANY U.S. JURISDICTION: TENN.
 SUP.
 CT.
 R. 7 SEC.
 10.04 – SUPERVISED PRACTICE BEFORE ADMISSION BY EXAMINATION SCORE (See Note 1 below)

 Applicants who have never been licensed in another jurisdiction in the United States, the District of Columbia, or U.S. Territories and who: